-Kaleb Pool, NRCS district conservationist in Bartlett working with the Little River-San Gabriel Soil Water and Conservation District, addressed the conference audience with current updates about the Environmental Quality Incentives Program and the new Farm Bill going into 2010.
+Kaleb Pool, NRCS district conservationist in Bartlett working with the Little River-San Gabriel Soil Water and Conservation District, addressed the conference audience with current updates about the Environmental Quality Incentives Program (EQIP) and the new Farm Bill going into 2010.

 Additional presentations about conservation programs and issues included improved pasture management and weed control, perspectives on pesticide risk, small grains and oil seed production, and Lampasas Watershed impairment issues.
 Five continuing education units were offered focusing on integrated pest management, laws and regulations, and general units.

 Plus, local NRCS personnel helped several conference attendees with questions about NRCS conservation programs, along with the Web Soil Survey and soil data available utilizing the new online tool.
 The personnel included Connie Ramirez, NRCS district conservationist and natural resources manager in Georgetown; Todnechia Mitchell, NRCS district conservationist in Cameron; Beau Gray, NRCS soil conservationist in Belton; Chuck Tonn, NRCS soil conservation technician in Belton; and Cody Mathis, NRCS soil conservationist in Cameron.

 Sponsors for the conference included USDA-NRCS, Texas AgriLife Extension Service of Bell County, USDA Farm Service Agency, Central Texas Soil and Water Conservation District No. 509, and the Clearwater Underground Water Conservation District.